deathworlders/online/content/books/deathworlders/chapter-76-hell-and-high-water/index.md

 Daar reflected on that, and on advice he’d given Yan some months ago.
 That advice was still true, still good.
 Still *wise.* Daar was taking a huge risk.

 But it wasn’t just any risk.
 It was *the* risk.
-And it was a gamble that needed all his tiles pushed in.
+And it was still a gamble that needed all his tiles pushed in.
 Including himself, since that small HEAT team *surviving* the first couple minutes of fighting would determine the course of the war.

 After all, Yan had started training with the HEAT, too.
 Everyone had stakes in this bet.